 6) In high voice (Num 6 and Psalms 113:4)

 It is common for whoever is reciting the blessing to make their hands resemble the Hebrew letter shin representing one of the Hebrew word (Shim) of the word – Shaddai.
 Sephardim have a completely different tradition.
 They raise their hands above their heads and separate all their fingers.

 Here is The Aaronic Blessing in Hebrew and English and a video about how it’s done.

 The transliteration of the Hebrew words are: Yivarechecha Adonai viyishmirecha

 Ya’er Adonai panav elecha veechuneka

 Yeesa Adonai panav elecha viyasem lecha shalom

-Note: Remember that Hebrew is read from right to let, and that YHWH is change for Adonai
+Note: Remember that Hebrew is read from right to let and that YHWH is changed for Adonai

 Elohim is calling men and women as Messianic Ministers